marufk21/marufk21/Readme.md

-# 👋 Hi there, I'm Maruf Khan!
+# Hi there👋, I'm Maruf Khan!

 Welcome to my GitHub profile!
 I'm a passionate web developer on a mission to craft delightful digital experiences.
 With a keen eye for detail and a love for clean, efficient code, I thrive on turning ideas into reality through the power of web technologies.